|

 is incomprehensible to me that projects like Domicile

-are not common today.
-This concept is nearly 40 years
+are not now common.
+This concept is nearly 45 years

 old.
 The problem of affordable housing is still with